Murray recovers, rallies No. 7 OU past Texas Tech, 51-46 | New Country 923

 Texas Tech punted three straight times without getting a first down after Jett Duffey replaced Bowman again, just as he did five weeks ago when Bowman sustained a partially collapsed lung against West Virginia.
 Bowman returned two weeks ago against Kansas.

+Coach Kliff Kingsbury said Bowman appeared to get injured on a hit near the goal just before halftime.

-Duffey then started moving the Red Raiders, and they pulled within two on his 4-yard scoring pass to Zach Austin on fourth down midway through the fourth quarter.
+Duffey did get the Red Raiders moving again, and they pulled within two on his 4-yard scoring pass to Zach Austin on fourth down midway through the fourth quarter.
 But Robert Barnes intercepted the 2-point conversion pass and returned it 98 yards for two points and a 44-40 OU lead.

+“I should have found a way to get him more comfortable at the start of the second half than I did,” Kingsbury said.
+“Once he got in a rhythm and he was competing and doing his deal, he played really well.”

-But Murray protected the ball the rest of the way and led the Sooners to 687 total yards in what figures to be his only chance to get the Sooners back to the four-team playoff since the junior is expected to pursue pro baseball after his only season as OU’s starter.
+Murray bounced back to lead the Sooners to 687 total yards in what figures to be his only chance to match Mayfield’s run to the four-team playoff last season since the junior is expected to pursue pro baseball after one year as OU’s starter.

+“Sometimes a guy can get a little gun shy when you have a start like that,” said Riley, who was on the sidelines at his alma mater for the first time since replacing Bob Stoops.
+“And he wasn’t.
+He kept flinging.
+He ran the ball well.”

 Lee Morris caught two of Murray’s TDs, the second a 46-yarder that put the Sooners ahead for good 35-31 in the third quarter.
 Morris had 101 yards receiving.
 Texas Tech’s Antoine Wesley caught 12 passes for 199 yards.